haeroe/jssanal/README.md

 Javascript Security Analyzer
 =======
-A configurable open source XSS vulnerability analyzer.
+A configurable open source XSS vulnerability analyzer implemented in javascript with Node.js.

 For a brief getting started guide see: